juliogomez/netdevops/README.md

 The first thing you need to decide is _how_ you want to run pyATS: natively in your own system, or in a Docker container.

-For the first option you should use a Python 3.X [virtual environment](https://virtualenv.pypa.io/en/latest/), so you don't clog your system, and then install the required tools (see [doc](https://developer.cisco.com/docs/pyats/#!python-virtual-environment)).
+For the first option you should use a Python 3.X [virtual environment](https://virtualenv.pypa.io/en/latest/), so you don't clog your system, and then install the required tools (see this [doc](https://developer.cisco.com/docs/pyats/#!python-virtual-environment)).

 However it is easier to run it [in a Docker container](https://developer.cisco.com/docs/pyats/#!docker-container), as the available image includes all required software, libraries, dependencies and a ton of examples you can use to get started.
 So we will use containers for our demos.